Klingler College of Arts and Sciences

 Most medical schools require one year each of general chemistry, organic chemistry, biology and physics.
 All courses must have laboratory components.
 At Marquette, these requirements are met by completing:

 Some schools' admission committees also require or recommend college mathematics through calculus.
 Wisconsin residents also need to be aware that the University of Wisconsin Medical School requires an additional course, an upper-level biochemistry course (Biology 4101), for Marquette students.
-You should consult Medical School Admissions Guide, published by the Association of American Medical Colleges, for the specific requirements for each school.
+You can consult with the the Association of American Medical Colleges, for the specific requirements for each school.
 If you are interested in a particular school, you should learn as much as possible about that school as early as you can.

 What if I have Advanced Placement, IB or college credit?